Student Handbook: Section 3: Student Activities

 - Most event ticket sales at the University are limited to currently enrolled Daemen students (or Daemen community members) and one guest.

 - Events ending past midnight are limited to the Daemen University community and escorted guests only.

 - Events open to the public are clearly noted in event advertising.

 - Students are responsible for the conduct of their guests on campus.

 Variations to these policies require approval of the Student Activities Office.

-Daemen College recognized student organizations are not permitted to host events on campus or off campus where the primary focus is the consumption of alcohol.
+Daemen University-recognized student organizations are not permitted to host events on campus or off campus where the primary focus is the consumption of alcohol.
 This typically refers to bar parties or fundraisers where persons pay a cover charge and alcoholic beverages are provided free or at a reduced fee.
-The intent of this policy is prevent and discourage events that promote alcohol abuse (binge drinking, underage drinking, DWI) and to reduce the risk of liability faced by student organizations and their officers when holding these types of events.
+The intent of this policy is to prevent and discourage events that promote alcohol abuse (binge drinking, underage drinking, DWI) and to reduce the risk of liability faced by student organizations and their officers when holding these types of events.
 All registered student organizations who wish to host an event with alcohol must work with the Student Activities Office for approval.
 Registered student organizations are also encouraged to provide transportation for these events.
 Note that off-campus events with alcohol will require an alcohol permit and proof of insurance from the host venue.

 (Please note: General policy information regarding drugs and alcohol are covered in Section 5, Campus Policies)

 How to Start a New Registered Student Organization